MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-step-9-create-a-new-change-request-template.md

 ms.assetid: 280de374-7d73-4dbb-95f5-1ed407a9ed88
 ---

-# Step 9 - Create a New Change Request Template
+# Step 9 of the customization scenario - Create a new change request template

 >Applies To: System Center 2016 - Service Manager